mikejeuga/CV/README.md

  * Tech skills: Python, Javascript, Ruby, SQL, HTML/CSS
  * Softwares & Systems: Bloomberg, Excel/VBA, MSFT Server, VSCode.
  * Languages: Native French, Fully fluent in spoken and written English, basic Spanish.
+ * FCA regulated CF30 - (May 2014 to Feb 2021)

 ## Awards & Leadership Experience

- * Multicultural lead for the EMEA Diversity & Inclusion Board at Russell Investments.
+ *    2020 Multicultural lead for the EMEA Diversity & Inclusion Board at Russell Investments.
      * In this effort, I was the main driver for the creation of Black Associate Resource Group and worked directly with the CEO's office.
  * Team captain for two years at Panthéon-Sorbonne Basketball Team.
 (2 finals & 1 French College title).
- * Baritone for the Gospel choir "We Are One" - Five years as a full-time member.